-Epididymo-orchitis is an inflammation of the epididymis and/or testicle (testis).
-It is usually due to infection, most commonly from a urine infection or a sexually transmitted infection.
+Epididymo-orchitis is an inflammation of the epididymis (the tube which stores and transports sperm) and/or testicle (testis).
+In adults, epididymo-orchitis is usually due to infection, most commonly from a urine infection or a sexually transmitted infection.
 A course of antibiotic medicine will usually clear the infection.
 Full recovery is usual.
-Complications are uncommon.
+Epididymo-orchitis complications are uncommon.

 What is epididymo-orchitis?

-- Epididymitis means inflammation of the epididymis (the structure next to the testicle (testis) that is involved in making sperm).
+- Epididymitis means inflammation of the epididymis (the structure next to the testicle (testis) that is involved in making, storing and transporting sperm).

 - Orchitis means inflammation of a testicle.

-As the epididymis and testis lie next to each other, it is often difficult to tell if the epididymis, the testis, or both are inflamed.
+As the epididymis and testis lie next to each other, it is often difficult to tell if the inflammation is of the epididymis, the testis or both.
 Therefore, the term epididymo-orchitis is often used.

-Most cases are due to an infection.
+In over-14s, most cases of epididymo-orchitis are due to an infection.
 Causes of infection include the following:

 A complication from a urine infection

-Germs (bacteria) such as E. coli that cause urine infections can sometimes track down the vas deferens to cause an epididymo-orchitis.
+Germs (bacteria) such as E. coli that cause urine infections can sometimes track down the vas deferens (the tube that connects the epididymus to the urethra) to cause an epididymo-orchitis.
 This can happen at any age and is the most common cause of epididymo-orchitis in men aged over 35 years.
-This is because partial blockage of urine flow becomes more common with increasing age, due an enlarged prostate or narrowing of the urethra (urethral stricture).
+This is because partial blockage of urine flow becomes more common with increasing age, either due to an enlarged prostate gland or narrowing of the urethra (urethral stricture).
 The urethra is the tube that urine flows out of from the bladder.
 Partial blockage of urine makes you more prone to develop urine infections.
-A complication of a urine infection is also the usual cause of epididymo-orchitis in young boys.

 Sexually transmitted infection